Speech Clarity: What’s Normal and When to Seek Help

 It’s perfectly normal for children to make some mistakes as they learn to pronounce new sounds, and every sound has a different age-range at which we would expect kids to get the hang of it.
 While all children learn at their own pace, it is still helpful to monitor their progress as they reach speech-related milestones.
-By ensuring kids are fairly intelligible at the right age, we prepare them to get the most out of early schooling.
+By ensuring kids are fairly intelligible at the right age, we prepare them to get the most out of early schooling and have confidence socialising.

 In this article, we will look at the general speech clarity milestones that it’s ideal for children to reach at particular ages, as well as the steps to take when kids need extra support.
 But before we get underway, it will help to briefly review the different kinds of speech disorders.